COVID-19 FAQs: The extended Coronavirus Job Retention Scheme and furlough leave18/12/20

 What about annual leave that is prebooked during a period of furlough leave?
 Can the employee still take it?

-Yes, it has now been confirmed that an employee can take annual leave during furlough leave and that it should be paid at full pay, i.e. the employer will need to make a top-up of salary.
+Yes, an employee can take annual leave during furlough leave and that it should be paid at full pay, i.e. the employer will need to make a top-up of salary.

 Will employees continue to accrue annual leave whilst they are furloughed?